ME3-HECM/final-project-tomas-thomas/README.md

         forward(c->forward_half, mL, mR);
     }
     ```
-    - After its done the 180 degree turn (or 2 90 degree turns), the buggy reverses to the wall alligning itself, and then moves forward half a unit before moving forward again.
+    - After its done the 180 degree turn (or two 90 degree turns), the buggy reverses to the wall alligning itself, and then moves forward half a unit before moving forward again.
     These calibration steps are essential to keep the buggy going straight due to the nature of the floor.
-1. Steps 1 through 3 are then repeated untul the return home or lost conditions are met!
+1. The steps 1 through 3 are then repeated until the buggy reads white for a return home or the lost condition is met!

 #### Return Home
-The return home function causes the car to do a 180 and exit the maze_search function using a break when it detects a white card;
+The return home function causes the car to do a 180 and exit the maze_search function using a break when it detects a white card.
+From here it is ready to execute the maze_return command.
 ```
 else if(Color_Value == 8){ //detects that it is white - return home
     backward(c->backward_half, mL, mR); // half back off from wall